MVCC Implementation

 • Maintains full version chains for each row

-• Tracks both creation (TxnID) and deletion (DeletedAtTxnID) transaction IDs
+• Tracks both creation (txn_id) and deletion (deleted_at_txn_id) transaction IDs

-• Manages columnar and bitmap indexes
+• Manages B-tree, Hash, and Bitmap indexes

 • Provides visibility-aware traversal of version chains